skojaku/LFR-benchmark/README.md

 # LFR-benchmark

 The LFR benchmark model for networks.
-This repository contains a Python wrapper for (the original code in C)[https://sites.google.com/site/andrealancichinetti/].
+This repository contains a Python wrapper for [the original code in C](https://sites.google.com/site/andrealancichinetti/).
 I'd like to thank the authors for generously allowing me to use the original code in my repository.
 If you use this code, please cite:
 ```
 @article{PhysRevE.78.046110,
   title = {Benchmark graphs for testing community detection algorithms},